Town Business: The Successes & Shortcomings of Oakland’s Equity Program

 Within shouting distance of the Oakland A’s Coliseum and the newly vacant home of the Golden State Warriors sits a row of small greenhouses in a parking lot.
-The greenhouses are supposed to serve as cannabis grows, set up with fully automated cultivation systems in the 1,200 square foot space.
-But when Charles Byrd, a semi-retired family man with salt-and-pepper hair who grew up in San Francisco, shows me the small greenhouse that his nephew Jahful Price will soon start growing in, there’s no cannabis to be found.
+The greenhouses were built to grow cannabis, set up with fully automated cultivation systems in the 1,200 square foot space.
+But when Charles Byrd, a semi-retired San Francisco local with salt-and-pepper hair, shows me the small greenhouse that his family will soon start growing in, there’s no cannabis to be found.

 “It’s been a long road,” says Byrd.
 “When we first started, we thought we’d be growing by January 2018.
 Here we are, a year and three months later, and we’re still another three or four months away from growing.”